Chapter 40: No More Running

 Cosmo bowed her head and remained quiet.

 Tails, meanwhile, approached the husk of the E-Series robot.
 He bent down to retrieve the Emeralds that Cream dislodged, when he heard something shuffle inside of the robot’s shell.
-Prying a piece of metal off near its RINGTEK power source, he discovered – to his horror – the secret that Robotnik teased during their fight on the Kintobor Building roof.
+Prying a piece of metal off near its RINGTEK power source, he discovered – to his horror – Robotnik’s secret that he teased during their fight on the roof of the Kintobor Building.

 “Hey, yo!
 Tails!”
 Bark hollered, breaking the fox’s thoughts.
 Casting one last pitiful look at the trapped and dying bird, he collected the Emeralds on the ground and traipsed back to the other four.
 “So what do we do now?” the polar bear asked once he returned.

 Tails let out a deep exhale as he crossed his arms and closed his eyes.
 He saw a flash of flames, blood spilled on a familiar stump and water tower and heard the screams of innocents.
 All of this was followed by a cold and chilling laugh that sent shivers down his spine. “…Nazo is alive,” he said after a few moments, opening his eyes and facing out towards the mountains in the distance.
 “I… I have to settle the score with him.”

 Tails gave him a sidelong glance.
 “It seems so?” he answered.